It’s one of those rumors that just won’t die.

 Company C used the tunnel as an assault route, while the rest of the Battalion provided fire support for the attack from the south wall and Cannon Company SPM’s conducted a preparatory shelling.
 The Japanese neglected to defend the tunnel approach, and Company C, employing hand grenades and bazookas liberally, broke into the Aquarium with little trouble.
 The final assault began about 1600.
 An hour and a half and 115 dead Japanese later, the 145th Infantry had overcome the last organized resistance within Intramuros.”

 Another reference to this mysterious tunnel system can be found in the United States vs. Gen. Tomoyuki Yamashita court trial records.
-The map, drawn by the guerrilla forces, shows among other symbols a series of dotted lines labelled as “TUNNEL.”
+A map, drawn by the guerrilla forces, shows among other symbols a series of dotted lines labeled as “TUNNEL.”
 The dotted lines branch out from the Manila Cathedral and ended in different buildings as far as Fort Santiago and the present-day Pamantasan ng Lungsod ng Maynila (PLM).

 The mystery of Intramuros tunnels might probably remain unsolved, but maybe it’s supposed to be that way.
-At the end of the day, we can always look forward to visit the Walled City because of the things, stories, and myths that will forever intrigue the child in us.
+At the end of the day, we can always look forward to visiting the Walled City because of the things, stories, and myths that will forever intrigue the child in us.